 Are you a teacher, student group, or Green Office looking for ways to engage students on the Sustainable Development Goals (SDGs) ?
 If so, then get inspired by the sustainable development project ideas in this post.

 The 17 Sustainable Development Goals (SDGs) of the United Nations are the new global agenda to enable all humans to live a safe, peaceful and prosperous life within planetary boundaries.
 But how can you engage students on the SDGs?

 1. SDG poster campaign

 Run workshops in which students develop posters on the SDGs – one poster per SDG.
-The posters could portrait facts, explain what each SDG is or how they are relevant for students and staff.
-Then run a campaign where the posters are hung up in hallways, classrooms or entrance halls.
-Once the posters are up, run a competition in which students can win a cool prize, if they manage to take a photo of themselves in front of all the 17 posters and share with you why they find the SDGs important.
+The posters could portray facts, explain what each SDG is or how they are relevant for students and staff.
+Then run a campaign where the posters are hung up in hallways, classrooms, or entrance halls.
+Once the posters are up, run a competition in which students can win a cool prize, for example if they manage to take a photo of themselves in front of all the 17 posters and share with you why they find the SDGs important.

 Invite students to conduct an inventory on what your university is already doing on the 17 SDG themes in education, research and operations.
 You can share the results via social media, posters, infographics or an interactive website.

 Ask students and staff which SDG they find most important.
 From the results, pick the highest ranked goals.
 Then organise an engagement programme over one semester, including talks, video screenings, excursions, panel discussion or workshops.

 Showcase 17 alumni from your university that are working on different SDGs.
 Those can be alumni who published a research study on poverty reduction, set-up a renewable energy company or work for an NGO on clean water.
 This sustainable development project idea can inspire more students to follow similar career paths.